aster-hu/blog/_posts/2021-08-27-altoids watercolour tin/2021-08-29-DIY altroid tin watercolour palette.md

 My watercolour paints are already squeezed into half pans and ready to be placed.
 I partially filled them based on Jane Blundell's advice, who wrote [this awesome post](https://janeblundellart.blogspot.com/2013/05/the-advantages-of-only-partially.html)<sup id="jane">[[1]](#user-ref)</sup> to explain the advantages of it.

-As for the tin, any metal tin can do the job, as long as the size works.
+As for the tin, any metal tin can do the job, as long as the size works for you.

 The blue tac can be replaced by double side tape.
 The glue doesn't need to be very strong as the tin has the cover to prevent pans falling out.